|

 Castles nearby:

-Kwidzyn - castle of Pomezanian chapter from 14th century, 18 km
+Kwidzyn - castle of the Pomezanian chapter from the 14th century, 18 km

-Nowe - ruin of Teutonic castle from 14th century, 23 km
+Nowe - ruins of Teutonic castle from the 14th century, 23 km

-Sztum - Teutonic castle from 14th century, 26 km
+Sztum - Teutonic castle from the 14th century, 26 km

-Osiek - relics of Teutonic castle from 15th century, 31 km
+Osiek - relics of Teutonic castle from the 15th century, 31 km

 The Gothic parish church of St. Nicholas from the 14th century, located in the south-western corner of the Market Square.
 It is a three-nave building of the hall type, with a separate presbytery and a bell tower integrated into the central nave.
-The apse is adjacent to the nave from the east, which is the oldest part of the temple.
-The interior of the church is covered with a Gothic star vault, and the Baroque decoration includes a beautiful pulpit, five altars and two chapels.
-It is worth paying attention to the late Renaissance stalls for ten priests set along the walls of the presbytery and the 14th-century stone baptistery standing near the entrance.
-A crypt with human remains found during the archaeological work is available under one of the chapels.
+Its oldest part is the polygonal apse, which adjoins the nave to the east.
+The furnishings are Baroque and include a beautiful pulpit, as many as five altars and two chapels.
+Of note are the late Renaissance stalls for ten clergymen and the 14th-century stone baptistery standing near the entrance.
+Beneath one of the chapels, a crypt with human remains found during archaeological work is exposed.

-funhouse mirrors and stones commemorating the no longer existing sacral buildings.
-However, the most important and most popular element of the Garden is Teddy Bear called Maciuś.
-His bronze statue stands near the St. Nicholas Church, on a pedestal built into the front wall of one of the tenements.
-The figure comes from a town legend referring to the battle with the Swedes in 1626, during which the animals living in the surrounding forests gathered in the temple...to pray together for peace (?).
-They were to be led by a bear named Maciuś.
-Today he is the official mascot of the town and the only man in Gniew who has his personal dressmaker, who sews his clothes for various occasions.
-I am willing to bet that at the moment when I am writing these words, teddy bear is fighting a fake pandemic, protecting his nice muzzle under an obligatory textile cresset.
+The most important and popular figure in the Garden, however, is Teddy Bear called Maciuś.
+His statue stands near St. Nicholas Church, on a pedestal built into the front wall of one of the townhouses.
+The figure of the bear is associated with an urban legend referring to the battle with the Swedes in 1626, during which animals, flushed out of the forests by the ringing of church bells, came running to the temple,...to pray together for peace (?).
+They were to be led by a bear.
+Today Maciuś is the official mascot of the town and the only man in Gniew he has his own dressmaker, who sews costumes for him for various occasions.

 text: 2020